Donna Aronoff Smith

 Executive Vice President

 Donna Smith, Executive Vice President and co-founder of Smith NMTC Associates, LLC wrote the successful Habitat for Humanity International-Smith Associates allocation application that pioneered New Markets Tax Credits (NMTC) funding for Habitat for Humanity affiliates throughout the United States.
-Creatively addressing the challenges of funding a wide range of smaller Qualified Low Income Community Investments (QLICIs), Donna helped create The NMTC Housing Model used in a total of 27 transactions with nonprofit affordable for sale housing developers including Habitat for Humanity affiliates and HPN members (QALICBs).
+Creatively addressing the challenges of funding a wide range of smaller Qualified Low Income Community Investments (QLICIs), Donna helped create The NMTC Housing Model used in a total of 33 transactions with nonprofit affordable for sale housing developers including Habitat for Humanity affiliates and HPN members (QALICBs).
 By aggregating smaller Qualified Active Low Income Community Businesses (QALICBs) in one transaction, with separate Qualified Low Income Community Investments (QLICIs) as small as $500k per transaction for each QALICB, to build a total transaction amount of $5M or higher; the NMTC Housing Model makes these transactions beneficial for smaller QALICBs by keeping transaction costs low and benefits high for each QALICB because they split the costs.
-Smith NMTC has used this model to fund a total of 93 QALICBs, including 6 Housing Partnership Network members in 27 transactions with over $340.5 million in NMTC funding resulting in over 3,500 homes for Low Income families in 30 states.
+Smith NMTC has used this model to fund more than 100 QALICBs, including 9 Housing Partnership Network members in 33 transactions with over $398.7 million in NMTC funding resulting in over 3,800 homes for Low Income families in 32 states.

 Donna is the lead writer of all NMTC Certification and Allocation Applications that Smith NMTC writes on behalf of its partners.
 Among her other responsibilities, Donna oversees the compliance team that monitors the QALICBs and provides reporting, compliance and accounting assistance to them for reporting purposes.
 As Compliance Officer, she also completes the Community Investment Impact Systems (CIIS) reporting.